strncat/subdivision-algorithms/README.md

 };
 ```

-* a vector of half edges where each half edge references:
+* Vector of half edges where each half edge references:
  * The vertex it is pointing at
  * The face it belongs to
  * The next half edge (counter clockwise)